MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 Specifies a range of memory addresses, using the following members.

 The <b>u.Memory48</b> member is available only on Windows Vista and later versions of the Windows operating system.
 Drivers must use <a href="..\wdm\nf-wdm-rtlcmdecodememioresource.md">RtlCmDecodeMemIoResource</a> and <a href="..\wdm\nf-wdm-rtlcmencodememioresource.md">RtlCmEncodeMemIoResource</a> to read and update this member, rather than updating it directly.

+#### Memory48.Start

+For raw resources: Specifies the bus-relative physical address of the lowest of a range of contiguous memory addresses that are allocated to the device.

+For translated resources: Specifies the system physical address of the lowest of a range of contiguous memory addresses that are allocated to the device.

+For more information about raw and translated resources, see Remarks.

+#### Memory48.Length48

+Contains the high 32 bits of the 48-bit length, in bytes, of the range of allocated memory addresses.
+The lowest 16 bits are treated as zero.

 ### -field u.Memory48.Start